The-Marcy-Lab-School/marcy-curriculum-docs/mod-x-ds-a/3-stacks-queues.md

 <details>

-<summary><strong>Q: Why is it important to know different data structures?
-For example, if Arrays and Objects can both store collections of data, why should I know how to use both of them?</strong></summary>
+**<summary>Q: Why is it important to know different data structures?
+For example, if Arrays and Objects can both store collections of data, why should I know how to use both of them?</summary>**

 Every data structure has advantages and disadvantages.
 While Arrays and Objects can both store collections of data, but the operations you can perform with them are different.
 Knowing their differences allows you to choose the right data structure for every situation.